- Make sustainable change at the University and tackle the climate crisis

 - In person (with options for remote training)

-- Around four hours a week, for eight weeks in Lent term.
+- Around four hours a week, for eight weeks in Easter term.

 - No experience needed